 Hollande likely to shrug off "shock therapy" review

-But President Francois Hollande's aides say shifting more of the tax burden onto households is out of the question when the country is grappling with its toughest austerity budget in years to meet deficit-cutting goals.
+But President Francois Hollande's aides say shifting more of the tax burden onto households is out of the question at a time when the country is grappling with its toughest austerity budget in years in order to meet deficit-cutting goals.

 "This report is a contribution.
 It's the government that governs," cautioned Social Economy Minister Benoit Hamon.

 Hemmed in by his pledge to cut the 2013 deficit to 3 percent of economic output from 4.5 percent this year, Hollande has limited his language to promising a "competitiveness pact" to put French industry on the road to recovery.

 "A shock causes trauma whereas a pact reassures," Finance Minister Pierre Moscovici explained last week.

-The government may propose trimming labour charges for small firms in certain sectors, Fleur Pellerin, minister for small and medium-sized business, said on Sunday.
+The government may propose trimming labor charges for small firms in certain sectors, Fleur Pellerin, minister for small and medium-sized business, said on Sunday.

-But the government's response to the report, due on Tuesday, is set to focus mainly on measures that would not affect labour costs, like investment in innovation and training.
+But the government's response to the report, due on Tuesday, is set to focus mainly on measures that would not affect labor costs, like investment in innovation and training.

 "We cannot simultaneously restore public finances and impose a competitiveness shock - a massive and immediate transfer of employer payroll taxes onto taxes," said a government source.